 1. Entities Related to the Board of Directors and Execution of Business

-The Board of Directors has seven members.
+The Board of Directors has six members.
 Four of the members are outside directors.
 One of these outside directors serves as the board's chair.
 Board members serve one-year renewable terms.

 This practice helps ensure a dynamic board membership, capable of responding swiftly to changing business conditions.

 The Board of Directors holds regular monthly meetings, as well as ad-hoc meetings when necessary.